querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 ---
-title: Building a bat bot
+title: Building a Bat Bot
+titleAccessible: Building a Bat Bot
+titleSvg: "2023-02-07-building-a-bat-bot.svg"
-date: 9999-01-01
+date: 2023-02-07
 tags: [web development]
-draft: true
 ---

 I recently left Twitter.
 The reasons why probably need little explanation for a contemporaneous reader in the know.